 “I Like Those Who Weren’t Captured”

 Most POWs and veterans dislike McCain, Trump’s statement resounded with them.
 The news media and most people call McCain a hero simply because everyone has always called him a hero.
-What Trump was trying to say, is that the only reason McCain’s called a hero is because of his time in the Hanoi Hilton (which is enough by the way), not for what he’s done since.
+What Trump was trying to say, is that the only reason McCain’s called a hero is because of his time in the Hanoi Hilton (which is normally enough by the way, except for “Songbird McCain”, read the book “Scars and Stripes” that I link to below), not for what he’s done since.
 Trump’s statement “I like those who weren’t captured” was shocking and caught people off guard, but why?
 Trump simply means that he likes heroes who are heroes based on something they did, like saving a regiment or a village for example.

 Mostly Trump was slamming McCain for letting down veterans, not taking a strong stance on immigration, and not fixing the poorly functioning VA healthcare system.
 I don’t know if Trump was / is aware of how McCain has impeded the search and / or return of POWs, something that there is no shortage of anger surrounding.